nathan-andosen/3-layer-architecture/README.md

   * Where do I put this piece of code?
   * How do I modify data?
   * What changed my data?

+### Benefits

+* __Decoupling from the view framework__ - A lot of the code is written outside of the view framework / library (Angular, React, VueJs), making it easier to upgrade or switch to a different view framework.
+You can see in this example repo, we have three different views (view-angular, view-react, view-vuejs) that all use the same _domain_ and _app-services_ layers.
+As well, there are many more benefits to [Separation of concern](#separation-of-concern) as you will read below.
+* __Minimal dependencies used__ - We basically only have 2 dependencies: __rxjs__ to handle our ajax requests & reactive state management and our __view framework__.
+These two dependencies give us a lot of functionality.
+Keeping dependencies low makes it easier to maintain and upgrade applications.
+Obviously, as your application grows, you will add more dependencies.

 # Separation of concern